WBTS-CD

-WBTS-CD (channel 15) is a Class A television station licensed to Nashua, New Hampshire, United States, serving as the NBC outlet for the Boston area.
-It is owned and operated by the network's NBC Owned Television Stations division alongside Merrimack, New Hampshire–licensed Telemundo station WNEU (channel 60); it is also sister to regional cable news channel New England Cable News (NECN) and regional sports network NBC Sports Boston.
-The four outlets share studios at the NBCU Boston Media Center on B Street in Needham, Massachusetts.
+WBTS-CD (channel 15, cable channel 10), branded NBC10 Boston, is a Class A television station licensed to Nashua, New Hampshire, United States.
+Serving as the NBC outlet for the Boston area, it is owned and operated by the network's NBC Owned Television Stations division.
+Under common ownership with Merrimack, New Hampshire–licensed Telemundo outlet WNEU (channel 60), regional cable news channel New England Cable News (NECN), and regional sports network NBC Sports Boston, all four outlets share studio facilities at the NBCU Boston Media Center on B Street in Needham, Massachusetts.
+WBTS-CD is broadcast by full-power WGBX-TV (channel 44) from its transmitter site on Cedar Street, also in Needham, giving it full coverage of the Boston television market.
+It is branded as channel 10 owing to its primary cable channel position.